JiaoXianjun/BTLE/README.md

     btle_tx packets.txt

-In method 2, just thoe command line parameters (packet1 ... rN) in method 1 are written/grouped in a .txt file as input of btle_tx.
+In method 2, just those command line parameters (packet1 ... rN) in method 1 are written/grouped in a .txt file as input of btle_tx tool.
 One parameter one line.
 A line start with "#" is regarded as comment.
+See packets.txt example in hackrf-tools/src.

 "packetX" is one string which describes one packet.
-All packets composes a sequence of packets.
+All packets compose a packets sequence.

 "rN" means the sequence will be repeated for N times.
 If it is not specified, the sequence will only be sent once.